 Naomi’s award-winning work has been exhibited in a variety of museums and galleries, and featured in books and other publications (for my artistic resume with publications click here).
 One highlight of her artistic career was receiving her accreditation from the Quilling Guild.
 Another goal accomplished was having had her crossword puzzle published in the N Y Sunday Times Magazine .

-Naomi and family moved from Baltimore to Rochester, MN in 1990, where she helped found a co-op gallery for local artists (the SEMVA Gallery).
+Naomi and family moved from Baltimore to Rochester, MN in 1990, after Jim was invited to head a Unit at the Mayo Clinic.
+Once there, Naomi helped found a co-op gallery for local artists (the SEMVA Gallery).
 She was the Director for its first three years, during which time she had major responsibility for such matters as legal and tax issues, public relations, staffing, bookkeeping, and sales.
 She got to know about hospice during her husband’s final months, and later served on the Board of Seasons Hospice.
-She also joined the Rochester Public Library Board, where she met and married Mr. Ed Haskell.
+She also joined the Rochester Public Library Board, and after a few years, she met and married Mr. Ed Haskell.